 - 5.1 If the DSL and Deputy DSLs are unavailable, the role will be carried out by the Principal.
-Outside college hours and during out-of-term activities, a designated member of the SLT will assume temporary responsibility. - 5.2 Adam Cross is the designated member of staff who oversees the welfare of looked-after children. - 5.3 Contact details for all the above are contained in section 1 of this policy.
+Outside college hours and during out-of-term activities, a designated member of the SLT will assume temporary responsibility and the rota will be made available to all staff. - 5.2 Dee Robins is the designated member of staff who oversees the welfare of looked-after children. - 5.3 Contact details for all the above are contained in section 1 of this policy.